Live Static Sites with Middleman, Github Pages, and Proteus

 There are a few different options for Github Pages:

-git repo -vto make sure it is set up correctly
+Can always run git repo -v to make sure it is set up correctly

 Now that you are set up with your repo and have set up your CNAME to use your custom domain, you can actually start building and deploying your site.